Tort: Criminal law

 There is some overlap between criminal law and tort.
 For example, in English law an assault is both a crime and a tort (a form of trespass to the person).
 A tort allows a person to obtain a remedy that serves their own purposes (for example, the payment of damages or the obtaining of injunctive relief).
 Criminal actions on the other hand are pursued not to obtain remedies to assist a person – although often criminal courts do have the power to grant such remedies – but to remove their liberty on the state's behalf.
 This explains why incarceration is usually available as a penalty for serious crimes, but not usually for torts.
 In early common law, the distinction between crime and tort was not distinct.

 The more severe penalties available in criminal law also mean that it requires a higher burden of proof to be discharged than the related tort.
 As with other areas of private law, the burden of proof required in tort, known either as the 'balance of probabilities' in English common law or 'preponderance of evidence' in American law, is lower than the higher standard of 'beyond a reasonable doubt'.
 Sometimes a claimant may prevail in a tort case even if the defendant who allegedly caused harm were acquitted in an earlier criminal trial.
 For example, O. J. Simpson was acquitted in the criminal court of murder but later found liable for the tort of wrongful death.

-Both tort law and criminal law may impose liability where there is intentional action, reckless behaviour, carelessness, product liability without negligence (in the US and the EU), innocence, provided there is strict liability, battery, assault, and/or trespass.
+Both tort law and criminal law may impose liability where there is intentional action, reckless behaviour, carelessness, product liability without negligence (in the US and the EU), innocence, provided there is strict liability, battery, assault or trespass.

 Under Indian tort law and in other jurisdictions which adopted a version of the 1860 Indian Penal Code, the torts of assault and battery are interpreted with reference to equivalent criminal offences under the Indian Penal Code.